Data Analytics And AI in Decision-Making

 One of the most common buzzwords heard in the world of analytics these days is AI.
 And yet, what exactly does it mean?
 To be sure, some fairly simple algorithms can be used to predict the probability of certain events, such as the likelihood of a customer buying a particular product.

 Take Amazon, for example, and the e-commerce giant uses algorithms to predict the right products to recommend to customers.
 There is still a lot of debate about the ethics of applying AI to workplace analytics, but how will it affect you?
-When we have to rely on these tools to make decisions, it may be time to rethink your career.
+When we have to rely on these tools to make decisions, it may be time to rethink our careers.

 Such basic analytics are currently being used primarily in marketing to predict which products will sell better and more effectively.
 But the term AI is getting a lot more attention now as it is used to refer to more complex algorithms, such as automated sentiment analysis that can analyze a large collection of text messages or posts and determine whether they are positive or negative.

 There is a lot of hype surrounding analytics and AI lately.
 The modern technology of predictive analytics and machine learning has taken the world by storm.
 It is being used in a variety of applications, including optimizing product design, increasing employee productivity, predicting the future, and more.
 With all this hype, the question that comes to mind is: Are analytics and AI really being used to help improve our decision-making?

 Modern analytics tools help businesses make better decisions.
 Things like predictive analytics can help a company with in-store sales forecasting.
 They also provide insights to figure out where to focus their efforts to optimize their business.
 If your job involves making a lot of decisions, you will certainly need to use analytics tools to be successful.
 Analytics is the tool that helps you make better decisions.